GA-MEB/js-functions-hw-sudoku/README.md

 ];
 ```

-Assume for simplicity's that all Sudoku boards will have acceptable values
+Assume for simplicity's sake that all Sudoku boards will have acceptable values
 (i.e. numbers from 0 to 9) in each cell, and not any other kind of value.

 > HINT: Try breaking up this problem into smaller problems.
 Are there any